Blood Wars (card game)

 Blood Wars is an out-of-print collectible card game produced by TSR, based on the Planescape campaign setting from Dungeons & Dragons.

 Publication history

-The game was released in March of 1995 as part of TSR's 20th anniversary.
+The game was released in March 1995 as part of TSR's 20th anniversary.
 The original release contained 334 cards in the set, sold in 15-card booster packs and two 50-card dual decks.
-Card art was designed by various artists, including Tony DiTerlizzi, Newt Ewell, Henry Higgenbotham, Paul Jaquays, Dana Knutson, Rob Lazzaretti, Robin Raab, Robh Ruppel, and Dave Sutherland.
+Card art was designed by various artists, including Tony DiTerlizzi, Newt Ewell, Henry Higgenbotham, Jennell Jaquays, Dana Knutson, Rob Lazzaretti, Robin Raab, Robh Ruppel, and Dave Sutherland.

 A series of expansion sets called escalation packs were scheduled for publication.

 Insurgents of the Inner Planes never materialized and was halted at the printer in February 1996.

 The player guide Warlord's Tactical Manual was published in January 1996.

 Gameplay

 Players use cards representing Warlords and Legions for combat to claim Battlefield cards.

 Reception

 The game was said to play "pretty well as a multi-player game, and it's much better than TSR's Spellfire" according to Allen Varney of The Duelist.